 - Risk management proposal for Prunus plants for planting [PDF, 510 KB]

-Another document – 'Import risk analysis for Prunus plants for planting' – will be released soon.
-Until then, if you need more information, email email@example.com
+Another document – 'Import risk analysis for Prunus plants for planting' – is available on request.
+Email email@example.com

 Submissions are public information